 Utopia is popular amongst backpackers for its chilled atmosphere during the day (it has activities such as yoga lessons available) and livens up a lot at night, and it offers local and western food.

-One of the best restaurants in the city for Lao food is Tamarind, on the Kingkitsarath Rd, and they specialise in local cuisine.
+One of the best restaurants in Luang Prabang Lao for local food is Tamarind, on the Kingkitsarath Rd, and they specialise in local cuisine.
 They offer tasting menus which give visitors the chance to try various specialities.
 It’s a fantastic introduction to local fare.
 It’s a popular restaurant so it’s worth booking ahead if you can, although we got lucky with a walk-in for lunch.

 We started with Lao-Lao shots as an aperitif.
 Lao-Lao is rice whiskey.
 Its name isn’t a cute term of endearment – the two words have different tones in pronunciation and hence different meanings.
 The first Lao means “alcohol” and the second means “from Lao”.
 The whiskey has a mild flavour but is pretty potent at round 40-45% alcohol.